lorrden/SwiftDBFKit-BugFixes/README.md

 ### The DBFTable

 Note that DBF files basically carry databases.
-These databases have tables whcih consist of columns and rows.
+These databases have tables which consist of columns and rows.
 So you will first need to make a table for writing.

 ```swift
 import Foundation